httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 An item is can be a integer ({{integer}}), float ({{float}}), string ({{string}}), token ({{token}}), byte sequence ({{binary}}), or Boolean ({{boolean}}).

-The ABNF for items in textual HTTP headers is:
+The ABNF for items in HTTP headers is:

 ~~~ abnf
 sh-item = sh-integer / sh-float / sh-string / sh-token / sh-binary